Skill Demand Index

 Frequently Asked Questions

 Yes.
-Territory management appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 2 analyzed jobs, demand is steady across multiple role types.
+Territory Management appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 4 analyzed jobs, demand is steady across multiple role types.

 The median required depth is L3.
 Many positions accept basic to intermediate proficiency.

-The most common pairings are Communication Skills, Bachelor's Degree, Account Management Experience, Pharmaceutical Sales Experience, Buy-and-bill experience.
-Strengthening these alongside Territory management improves your fit across more positions.
+The most common pairings are Bachelor's Degree, Sales Experience, Communication Skills, Financial Acumen, Annual Operating Plans (AOP) Management.
+Strengthening these alongside Territory Management improves your fit across more positions.

-Top roles: Other, Sales.
-Other positions have the highest demand at 50% of all Territory management jobs.
+Top roles: Sales, Software Engineering, Other.
+Sales positions have the highest demand at 50% of all Territory Management jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.